odyslam/starknet-node/README.md

 -  `CADDY_USERNAME`: Username for the dashboard's basic auth.
 Default: `starknet`
 -  `CADDY_PASSWORD`: Password for the dashboard's basic auth.
 Default: `starknet`

-## Netdata Monitoring

-We have created a small plugin for Netdata, the monitoring agent that we use to check on our device
 ## Test a new device

 It's very easy to test a device that is not shown in the list of supported devices.